Specialist in Housing Credit Management

 For more information, contact Amy Allen.

-The SHCM CEU Webinar will be held on Thursday, May 23, 2019.
+The SHCM CEU Webinar will be held on April 30, 2020 from 2:00 - 4:00 PM Eastern.
 This webinar is free to all SHCM credential holders.

 Don't Forget to Claim Your Digital Badge!